laurakcleve/terrain-blog/content/blog/cave-tile-system/index.md

 ![progress-2](progress-2.jpg)

-Near the end (after months of pumping out tiles), we were really feeling it.
-We were barely keeping up, and the burnout was setting in.
+Near the end, after months of pumping out tiles, we were really feeling the burnout, and barely keeping up.
 So we started reusing the tiles we’d already made everywhere we could.
 The modularity of the tile set really came through here, thankfully.

 ![another-setup-1](another-setup-1.jpg)